4teamwork/ftw.upgrade/README.rst

 reset to the init state of new workflow for every existing object of this type.
 This can be really annoying.

-The `WorkflowChainUpdater` takes care of setting every object to the right state after changing the chain (the workflow for the type):
+The `WorkflowChainUpdater` takes care of setting every object to the correct state after changing the chain (the workflow for the type):

 .. code:: python